When first order T has limit models: On non-existence of limit models

 \section{On non-existence of limit models}

 Naturally we assume that non-existence of superlimit models for unstable $T$ is easier to prove.
 For other versions we need to look more.
 We first show that for $\lambda \ge |T| + \aleph_1$, if $T$ is unstable then it does not have a superlimit model of cardinality $\lambda$ and if $T$ is unsuperstable, we show this for ``most" cardinals $\lambda$.
-On ``$\Phi$ proper for $K_{\text{or}}$ or $K^\omega_{\text{tr}}$", see \cite[VII]{Sh:c} or \cite{Sh:E59} or hopefully some day in \cite[III]{Sh:e}. \begin{claim} 1) If $T$ is unstable, $\lambda \ge |T| + \aleph_1$, \then \, $T$ has no superlimit model of cardinality $\lambda$.
+On ``$\Phi$ proper for $K_{\text{or}}$ or $K^\omega_{\text{tr}}$", see \cite[VII]{Sh:c} or \cite{Sh:E59} or hopefully some day in \cite[III]{Sh:e}.
+We assume some knowledge on stability. \begin{claim} 1) If $T$ is unstable, $\lambda \ge |T| + \aleph_1$, \then \, $T$ has no superlimit model of cardinality $\lambda$.

 2) If $T$ is stable not superstable and $\lambda \ge |T| + \beth_\omega$ or $\lambda = \lambda^{\aleph_0} \ge |T|$ \then \, $T$ has no superlimit model of cardinality $\lambda$. \end{claim}